Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

  - A cloud-based interface enables you to remotely monitor and manage IoT Edge devices.

-In this walkthrough, we will configure a new Azure IoT Hub in Azure Portal and then authenticate a connection to an IoT device using the online Raspberry Pi device simulator.
-Sensor data and messages are passed from the Raspberry Pi Simulator to your Azure IoT Hub, and you will be able to view relevant metrics related to the messaging activity in the Azure Portal.
+In this walkthrough, we will configure a new Azure IoT Hub in the Azure portal and then authenticate a connection to an IoT device using the online Raspberry Pi device simulator.
+Sensor data and messages are passed from the Raspberry Pi Simulator to your Azure IoT Hub, and you will be able to view relevant metrics related to the messaging activity in the Azure portal.

 ## Lab Objectives